Has this happened to you?

 In addition, your urine might appear bubbly.

-Check with a physician if you see bubbles in urine along with pain and discomfort while urinating.
+Check with a physician if you see bubbles along with pain and discomfort while urinating.

 Kidney stones or diabetes are another kidney disease that can result in bubbles in urine.